Asset Forfeiture by Lakeland Police Department

 Items subject to civil asset forfeiture in Lakeland include vehicles (cars, trucks, vans), boats or water vessels, airplanes, drones, U.S. Currency (cash or money), gold or other precious metals, jewelry, firearms, weapons, electronic equipment (computers, cameras, TV, DVR), and safes.
 For example, in 2015, there were a total of 12 seizures.

-Each year, the Office of Professional Standards conducted a review of the Lakeland Police Department’s current practices, procedures, and general orders in asset seizure and forfeiture cases.
+Each year, Florida’s Office of Professional Standards reviews the Lakeland Police Department’s current practices, procedures, and general orders in asset seizure and forfeiture cases.

 The reviews determine whether the Lakeland Police Department was in compliance with all applicable laws and accreditation standards.
 The Office of Professional Standards also reviews complaints submitted to the LPD’s Internal Affairs Unit pertaining to bias-based profiling with respect to any asset seizure and forfeiture action in Lakeland.